 Consumer engagement data is being produced and captured at an exponentially increasing rate, and NLP is a critical strategy to help serve customers better.
-Retailers are using NLP to infer a customer’s tastes and make recommendations based on those tastes, because retailers that cannot understand each customer’s unique tastes and preferences risk falling behind.
+Retailers are using NLP to infer a customer’s tastes and make recommendations based on those tastes because retailers that cannot understand each customer’s unique tastes and preferences risk falling behind.

-Consumers expect a more individualized retail experience.
+Consumers expect a more individualised retail experience.